 Magnetic locks come in three styles: the potted magnet, the locking mechanism installed within an outer housing and locks with a removable cover.
 The potted magnet style lock is non-handed.
 Some manufacturers offer different wire origination locations to accommodate specific applications.
 Potted magnet style locks can have mounting holes through the face and back or top and bottom.
 Other models have brackets attached to the sides.
 Options can include Door Position Switch (DPS) and Magnetic Bond Sensor.
 Options must be specified when the lock is ordered.

 The development of the aluminum outer housing electro-mechanical locks included a separate mounting bracket, simplifying the installation.
 Some are equipped with a side compartment (wire chamber).
 These offset magnetic locks may be handed, as the housing cannot be reversed.
-Options can include Door Position Switch (DPS), Magnetic Bond Sensor, Adjustable Timer, Anti-tamper Sensor and Bi-color Status LED Indicator.
+Options for these magnetic locks can include Door Position Switch (DPS), Magnetic Bond Sensor, Adjustable Timer, Anti-tamper Sensor and Bi-color Status LED Indicator.
 The anti -tamper sensor indicates if the compartment cover is removed.
-Some side compartment-equipped electro-mechanical locks have field installable options.
+Some side compartment equipped electro-mechanical locks have field installable options.

 Over the last several years, architectural styled electro-mechanical locks have been introduced.
 These locks can have an extended cover providing interior room for options including passive infrared sensor (PIR) request to exit (REX), analog CCTV camera, LED indicators and REX output.
 When installing a PIR or CCTV camera, a continuous power input is required.
 Having more of the door components within the lock body can provide a "clean" appearance as well as being discreet, i.e. no visible camera.